Stephen Robson: Priesthood

+He subsequently held a number of pastoral assignments.
+Following his period at St Mary's College, Blairs, he spent over a year around 1986 living at Ampleforth Abbey while discerning a vocation to monastic life.
+He later served as Cardinal Keith O'Brien's private secretary; their friendship extended over 35 years (“He has been involved with me in pastoral work and school work, seminary apostolate and during his further studies," wrote the cardinal) and culminated in Robson's 2012 appointment as O'Brien's auxiliary bishop.
+Soon after, in 2013, O'Brien resigned following allegations of sexual misconduct with priests and seminarians.

-From 1998 to 2006 he was the spiritual director of the Pontifical Scots College in Rome.
+From 1998 to 2006 Robson was the spiritual director of the Pontifical Scots College in Rome.

 On returning to Scotland he became Chancellor of the Archdiocese of Saint Andrews and Edinburgh and pastor of the united parishes of Our Lady's in North Berwick and Dunbar.
 He also served as a judge of the Scottish National Catholic Tribunal.

-Episcopal Ministry
+Episcopal ministry

 Auxiliary bishop

 Robson's appointment was announced on 8 May 2012 by Pope Benedict XVI and he received episcopal consecration on 9 June 2012, the Feast of St Columba, from Keith Patrick Cardinal O'Brien with Archbishops Antonio Mennini and Mario Conti serving as co-consecrators.
 He was assigned the titular see of Tunnuna in Tunisia.

-Immediately following his episcopal consecration he served as the representative of the Bishops' Conference of Scotland at the 50th International Eucharistic Congress in Dublin from 10–17 June 2012.